Flag of the Gambia: Symbolism

-The colors of the flag carry cultural, political, and regional meanings.
+The colours of the flag carry cultural, political, and regional meanings.
 The blue alludes to the Gambia River, which is the nation's key geographical feature and from which the country derives its name.
 The red evokes the sun – given the Gambia's close proximity to the Equator – as well as the savanna, while the thin white stripes represent "unity and peace".
 The green symbolizes the forest and the agricultural goods that the Gambian people are heavily dependent on, both for exports and their personal use.

 Similarities

-The flag's colors scheme of red, blue, green and white is the same as the one featured on the coat of arms of the Gambia.
+The flag's colour scheme of red, blue, green and white is the same as the one featured on the coat of arms of the Gambia.